 Our top tips for making the switch….

-- Find a friend.
+Find a friend.
 It’s much easier if you switch as a household, or at least not on your own, so see if you can do it with someone or you have someone to support you.
 There are some great Facebook groups that can act as support.

-- Look at other aspects of your life like beauty, clothing, sofas…it’s endless.
+Look at other aspects of your life like beauty, clothing, shoes, sofas…it’s endless.
 But don’t fret, Rome wasn’t built in a day.
 Just be consciously kind when you buy something.

 What do I eat and won’t I miss chocolate and cheese?

 There are so many choices for food nowadays if you look.
-Our advice is to get a good vegan cook book and look at what you are going to replace your staples with.
+Our advice is to get a good vegan cookbook and look at what you are going to replace your staples with.
 If you love the look of the dishes above grab the Thriving on Plants Cookbook by Cherie Tu.
 There is a great resource with recipes here.
 If in doubt avo on toast with tomato is a winner!

 Coles, Woolies, Aldi, IGA and Tesco, Walmart, Amazon Fresh (for those of you overseas) all have vegan options.
-There is a vegan fridge in our local Woolies.
-It’s not big but it’s a start.
+Coles and Woolworths in Australia have really increased their vegan range in the last year,

-Vegan Perfection and Vegan Online both have vegan only food and deliver Australia wide.
-Plus if you are looking for amazing vegan sausages and burgers Suzy Spoons is a favourite of ours.
-We haven’t found anything better yet and they deliver to NSW, VIC, QLD and ACT.
+If you are looking for amazing vegan sausages and burgers Suzy Spoons is a favourite of ours.
+We haven’t found anything better yet and they deliver to NSW, VIC, QLD, and ACT.

-This aricle lists food which is accidentally vegan.
-Yes some Oreos, Doritos and Arnotts biscuits are vegan.
+This article lists food that is accidentally vegan.
+Yes, some Oreos, Doritos and Arnott's biscuits are vegan.
 Not healthy but vegan and we never said vegan was healthy. :-)